-For first-time, or initial applicants, the accreditation process takes twelve to eighteen months.
+For first-time, or initial applicants, the accreditation process takes several months.
 To begin and support your process, please review the educational information about ACCME accreditation and expectations, found on our FAQ webpage.

 The ACCME accredits organizations that provide continuing medical education for physicians.
 The ACCME does not accredit individual educational activities.